VidCruiter Logo

 SUBSCRIBE TO OUR NEWSLETTER

-Illusory correlation is a psychological term that refers to the tendency to make an unproven connection between two or more unrelated events, people, behaviors, or variables because they occur simultaneously.
-With illusory correlation, there is no evidence that the two variables are connected, but individuals have drawn a conclusion because of preconceived biases.
+Illusory correlation is a psychological term that refers to the tendency to make an unproven connection between two or more unrelated events, people, behaviors, or variables—simply because they occur at the same time.

 When illusory correlation is in place, it can have a negative impact on an organization's diversity, equity, and inclusion (DEI) progress.
-Illusory correlations can lead a hiring manager to make connections that invoke other biases, including these:

 • Gender bias: If an employee has a negative interaction with a female supervisor, they may associate this experience with other leaders who are women.